Welcome to today's edition of the Rush 24-7 podcast.

 You know, I met with space aliens already.

-Back in 1994, secret place in New Orleans.
+Weekly World News had this back in 1994, a secret place in New Orleans.

-They wanted me to they endorsed me.
+They wanted me to, they endorsed me.

 Well, they endorsed me.